Niall Horan: Advocacy

 In 2010, Horan canvassed for the Labour Party.
-As a member of One Direction, Horan supported Comic Relief in 2013, and was involved in the Action 1D campaign, launched in 2015 "to end extreme poverty, tackle inequality and slow down climate change with the help of their millions of fans".
+As a member of One Direction, Horan supported Comic Relief in 2013.

 In May 2014, Horan hosted the Charity Football Challenge at Leicester City's King Power Stadium to raise money for Irish Autism Action.
 The celebrity football match had 10,000 spectators and raised about £300,000.

 In 2016, Horan continued to support Irish Autism Action by creating limited-edition T-shirts.
 Horan was a part of the Soccer Aid 2016 and 2019 star lineup to raise funds for UNICEF to benefit children around the world.
 Horan has been involved with the Drive, Chip, and Putt initiative that encourages and supports young golfers.
 He has also said he wants to increase female participation in golf and add support and promotion for women golfers.
-Since 2016, his golf management agency and Justin Rose has put together fundraising shows called "Horan & Rose" to benefit Cancer Research UK and The Black Heart Foundation.
+Since 2016, his golf management agency and Justin Rose have hosted fundraising shows called "Horan & Rose" to benefit Cancer Research UK and The Black Heart Foundation.
 In 2017, Horan received an Arnie Award for his work with charities.

 Horan has expressed his support for the Repeal of the Eighth Amendment and the Black Lives Matter movement.

+In April 2020, Horan participated in Together at Home, which supported the World Health Organization.
+He also donated €100,000 to the charity ALONE.
+The following May, Horan publicly criticised UK Health Secretary Matt Hancock's response to the COVID-19 pandemic.

-On 7 November 2020, Horan played a special live-streamed concert at the Royal Albert Hall to support his touring crew and We Need Crew during the COVID-19 pandemic.
+On 7 November 2020, Horan played a special live-streamed concert at the Royal Albert Hall to support his touring crew and We Need Crew during the pandemic.

+Artistry

+Horan at the NRJ Music Awards in 2013.